 STAUFFER: The Mayflower was a wine ship that only traveled the English Channel.
 But they hired out the Mayflower for the trip, and the Pilgrims bought a ship called the Speedwell.
 The plan was for the Speedwell and the Mayflower to go.
-The Speedwell was then supposed to stay with the Pilgrims while the Mayflower would return.
+The Speedwell was then supposed to stay with the Pilgrims while the Mayflower returned.
 The Merchant Adventurers were the ones who funded the voyage.
 Bradford wrote in his journal a good bit about the conflict between the Pilgrims and the merchants.
-In some ways they were swindled.
+In some ways, they were swindled.
 They were supposed to work four days of the week for the merchants and two days for themselves, and that got changed to have to work all six days of the week for the merchants.
 But another part of that was that some people who were going to be joining them on their voyage were not part of their congregation.
 These others from England were presumably Christian but probably more of the Church of England and not the Holland congregation.

 AWAKEN: Two ships left.
 One made it.
 What happened?

 STAUFFER: The Pilgrims set out on the Speedwell from Leiden.
 They were meeting up with the Mayflower in England, and when they set sail for the New World, they found out that the Speedwell was leaky, so they pulled into port and had the ship repaired.
-They set out again and it began to leak again, and they pulled into port.
+They set out again, and it began to leak again, and they pulled into port.
 The third time they decided to abandon the ship.

 Meanwhile, time is ticking away.
-They ended up leaving in September, which is late for anyone to sail the north seas, because it’s a stormy season.
+They ended up leaving in September, which is late for anyone to sail the north seas because it’s a stormy season.
 They had to figure out who was going to go.
 They couldn’t take all of the people from the Speedwell on the Mayflower.
 The Mayflower was already packed full of goods, full of people.
 Some decided it was not what they were looking to do.
 Some were too fearful to get back on the ship.
-They also left people behind who were too frail who they felt wouldn’t be able to make the trip.
+They also left people behind who were too frail and who they felt wouldn’t be able to make the trip.
 About 50 from the Scrooby congregation and about 50 who were called “strangers” set sail from Plymouth, England.

 AWAKEN: What were the conditions aboard the Mayflower?

 STAUFFER: The journey should have taken about 33 days.
-It took them 66 days because they encountered storms for more than half the time.
+It took them 66 days because they encountered storms more than half the time.
 Ships weren’t really used for transporting people at that time but for transporting goods.
 The sailors pretty much considered them to be cargo rather than people that they were transporting.
 They kept them between decks in an area that is normally about five feet high.
 There wasn’t a lot of light coming in.
 They had to seal it off because the ship was rolling a lot at sea, and they didn’t want water to get in.
 There was probably not a lot of fresh air coming in for most of the trip.
-It was dark, dank, smelly.
+It was dark, dank, and smelly.
 They had animals down below with them – chickens, pigs, goats – and using the bathroom would have been using the community chamber pot that would have been emptied once or twice a day by the sailors.
 Another reason for these sailors to really hate these people.

-STONE: You are talking about 102 people and all of their goods and any number of animals on about the size of a volleyball court, if you can imagine that.
+STONE: You are talking about 102 people and all of their goods and any number of animals on about the size of a volleyball court if you can imagine that.
 And imagine a lot of them being seasick.
 The smells, the lack of fresh air, no light.